Call Us at 541-963-9355

 COX® TECHNIC’S VIEW

-Chiropractors like yours at Paulette Hugulet, DC, LLC study all the symptoms, tests and images our La Grande chiropractic back pain patients [[present on|bring with them39] their first La Grande chiropractic visit.
-So many back pain patients present to Paulette Hugulet, DC, LLC with MRI images already done.
-Paulette Hugulet, DC, LLC will look at them but will depend more on clinical exam findings and link them to what the MRI reveals.
-A rule of thumb with the Cox Technic System of Back Pain Relief is to work toward 50% decrease of back pain in the first month of care before ordering more imaging or testing or referring for surgical consultation.
+Chiropractors like yours at Dr. Paulette Hugulet, DC, LLC study all the symptoms, tests and images our La Grande chiropractic back pain patients [[present on|bring with them39] their first La Grande chiropractic visit.
+So many back pain patients present to Dr. Paulette Hugulet, DC, LLC with MRI images already in-hand.
+Dr. Paulette Hugulet, DC, LLC will look at them but will depend more on clinical exam findings and link them to what the MRI reveals.
+A rule of thumb with the Cox Technic System of Back Pain Relief is to work toward 50% decrease of back pain in the first month of care before arranging additional imaging or testing or arranging surgical consultation.
 (6)

-CONTACT Paulette Hugulet, DC, LLC
+CONTACT Dr. Paulette Hugulet, DC, LLC

-Listen to this PODCAST with Dr. Dan Clark on the Back Doctor’s Podcast with Dr. Michael Johnson as he explains the role of imaging for back pain in the scheme of treatment for pain relief.
+Listen to this PODCAST with Dr. Dan Clark on the Back Doctor’s Podcast with Dr. Michael Johnson as he explains the role of imaging for back pain in the program of treatment for pain relief.

-Paulette Hugulet, DC, LLC carefully chooses when and if MRI images are needed to guide the La Grande chiropractic treatment plan.
+Dr. Paulette Hugulet, DC, LLC carefully chooses when and if MRI images are needed to guide the La Grande chiropractic treatment plan.